Postpartum depression: Psychotherapy

 Therapeutic methods of intervention can begin as early as a few days post-birth when most mothers are discharged from hospitals.
-Research surveys have revealed a paucity of professional, emotional support for women struggling in the weeks following delivery despite there being a heightened risk for PPD for new mothers during this transitional period.
+Research surveys have revealed a paucity of professional, and emotional support for women struggling in the weeks following delivery despite there being a heightened risk for PPD for new mothers during this transitional period.

 Community-based support

 A lack of social support has been identified as a barrier to seeking help for postpartum depression.
-Peer-support programs have been identified as an effective intervention for women experiencing symptoms of postpartum depression.
+Peer support programs have been identified as an effective intervention for women experiencing symptoms of postpartum depression.
 In-person, online, and telephone support groups are available to both women and men throughout the United States.
-Peer-support models are appealing to many women because they are offered in a group and outside of the mental-health setting.
+Peer support models are appealing to many women because they are offered in a group and outside of the mental health setting.
 The website Postpartum Progress provides a comprehensive list of support groups separated by state and includes the contact information for each group.
-The National Alliance on Mental Illness lists a virtual support group titled "The Shades of Blue project," which is available to all women via the submission of a name and email address.
+The National Alliance on Mental Illness lists a virtual support group titled "The Shades of Blue Project," which is available to all women via the submission of a name and email address.
 Additionally, NAMI recommends the website "National Association of Professional and Peer Lactation Supports of Color" for mothers in need of a lactation supporter.
-Lactation assistance is available either online or in-person, if there is support nearby.
+Lactation assistance is available either online or in-person if there is support nearby.